zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

 <img src="https://github.com/zhedongzheng/finch/blob/master/assets/vrae.png" height="300">

-* The VAE in NLP is much more difficult to make it work than in Computer Vision

 * The encoder and decoder are implemented in the latest ```tf.contrib.seq2seq``` interface

 * Following tricks are enabled: